HASANZ Register of Health and Safety Professionals

 After application grading to ASP / RSP is achieved then the ASP / RSP can apply for HASANZ Registration at Practitioner / Professional as appropriate.

-When you apply to be graded, your portfolio of evidence is comprehensively reviewed by our Registration Panel and is then checked by an Independent Registrar [a Professional Engineer, Global Exemplar Lead Quality and Safety Auditor and Trainer]
+When you apply to be graded, your portfolio of evidence is comprehensively reviewed by our Registration Panel and is then checked by suitably qualified Independent Registrar.

 Applicants have a panel interview by current RSPs and this may also involve an OHS lawyer and an educator where there is further clarification of qualifications required.

-We have a formal, annual cycle process of Continuing Professional Development [CPD] with an independently monitored moderation process.
+Once qualified there is an ongoing formal, annual cycle process of Continued Professional Development [CPD] that is independently monitored and moderated.

-Please contact, John Beattie, to discuss becoming a RSP:
+Please contact us to discuss becoming a RSP.

 RSPs have proven competency to: